Tidyman's: History

-Founding; merger with SuperValu
+Founding and merger with SuperValu

 In 1968, Jim Tidyman and Bob Buchannan opened their first warehouse supermarket in Spokane, Washington.
 By December 1982, Tidyman's was operating eight stores in Washington, Idaho, and Montana.
 In 1986, Tidyman's was purchased by its employees.

 During February 1992, following a November 1991 investigation, Tidyman's was fined $75,350 for employing 106 minors in violation of federal child labor laws.
 The United States Department of Labor said all nine Tidyman's stores had violated child labor laws in the two previous years.
 Officials had also said the number of minors involved was one of the largest ever found in the Pacific Northwest.

 In May 1998, Tidyman's signed a letter of intent to merge with grocery wholesaler SuperValu.
 The merger allowed Tidyman's to retain majority ownership of its twelve Tidyman's stores in addition to eight County Market stores in Montana and the Dissmores IGA store in Pullman, Washington.